soedinglab/binning_benchmarking/README.md

 `python util/get_abundance_tsv.py -i <inputdir> -l <contigslength> -m <minlength|1000>`

-contigslength is a tab separated textfile that should contain contig ids and length (contig_id\tlength) inputdir is the directly of sample-wise abundance.tsv file.`(samfiles)`
+contigslength is a tab separated textfile that should contain contig ids and length (contig_id\tlength)

+inputdir is the directly of sample-wise abundance.tsv file.`<samfiles/>`

 ## Binning
 Refer to benchmarking_scripts.ipynb.
 Make sure order of contigs data in abundance matrix and assembly file are the same as GenomeFace assumes so by default.